Satishhhh989/aerocontrol/README.md

 A: Yes, but cursor accuracy will be reduced.
 Calibration is highly recommended.

 **Q: How much CPU does it use?**
-A: Approximately 5-15% on a modern quad-core CPU at 30 FPS.
+A: Approximately 5-15% on a modern quad-core CPU at 30 FPS.(can be run in older linux computers easily and smoothly)

 **Q: Is my camera data sent anywhere?**
 A: No. All processing is local.
 No network calls are made.